Anti-smoking Australia prevails in dry run of WTO dispute

 His opponent, Benn McGrady, a Georgetown professor who has advised the World Health Organization on plain packaging, said Australia had not in fact banned the use of trademarks.

 “Trademarks are permitted on these packs.
 What is not permitted is a trademark other than a word.
-So for example a sign, a symbol, a color, some other design element.”
+So for example a sign, a symbol, a colour, some other design element.”

 Pauwelyn noted the WTO rules on intellectual property said trademarks should not be “encumbered” without justification.